 The AHS is a longitudinal housing unit survey that asks questions about the quality of housing in the United States.
-Returning to the same housing units every other year to gather data, this survey allows users the unique opportunity to analyze housing and household changes over long periods of time.
+Returning to the same housing units every other year to gather data until a new sample of housing units is drawn, the AHS allows users the unique opportunity to analyze housing and household changes over time.
 In gathering information, Census Bureau interviewers visit or telephone the household occupying each housing unit in the sample.
 For unoccupied units, they obtain information from landlords, rental agents, or neighbors.
 The survey is redesigned from time to time to make sure it meets current needs and new topics are introduced for specific survey years.

-In the past, the AHS was two surveys conducted independently of one another.
+The AHS was designed to include two samples, the National sample and the independent Metropolitan area sample.
+From 1973 to 2005, the AHS was two surveys conducted independently of one another.
 The National survey was enumerated every other odd-numbered year, while the Metropolitan survey occurred in selected areas on a rotating basis.
 Starting in 2007, the National and Metropolitan surveys were conducted in the same time-period to reduce costs.
-Although they were collected simultaneously, the resulting data were not pooled to produce a single set of estimates.
-The national cases were used for regional- and national-level estimates, while the metropolitan cases were used for specific-area estimates.

-Housing units participating in the AHS have been scientifically selected to represent a cross section of all housing in the nation.
-The same basic sample of housing units is interviewed every two years until a new sample is selected.
-The U.S. Census Bureau updates the sample by adding newly constructed housing units and units discovered through coverage improvement efforts.
+Housing units participating in the AHS have been scientifically selected to represent all housing units in the United States.
+The same National sample of housing units is interviewed every two years until a new sample is selected.
+From 2015 onward, this includes the “Top 15” most populous metropolitan areas.
+A rotating sample of twenty other Metropolitan areas are in sample every four years, ten in each survey year (referred to as the “Dynamic 10”).
+The U.S. Census Bureau updates the sample by adding newly constructed housing units.

-Each housing unit in the AHS national sample is weighted and represents about 2,000 housing units in the United States.
+Each housing unit in the AHS national sample is weighted and represents other housing units in the United States.
 The weighting is designed to minimize sampling error and utilize independent estimates of occupied and vacant housing units.
-Information regarding the sample size and response rate can be found in National Report Appendix B. For metro survey methodology, see Metropolitan Report Appendix B. See Technical Documentation for Appendices.
+For information regarding the sample size and response rate, see Accuracy of the Data.

 The data in this report are subject to error from sampling and other causes, such as incomplete data and wrong answers.
-Appendix D contains a complete description of the types of errors and provides formulas for constructing confidence intervals.
-See Technical Documentation for Appendices.
+For a complete description of the types of errors and formulas for constructing confidence intervals see Accuracy of the Data.